Amputation means the separation of a limb from the body. This can involve the fingers, hands, toes, feet, arms, or legs.

 Statute of Limitations for Amputation Injury Claims

 Is someone else is responsible for your amputation injury?
 If so, you have the right to file a personal injury claim for damages.
 However, you only have a limited amount of time.
 In Miami, there is a four-year statute of limitations for bodily injury claims.
 If you don’t file your claim within four years of your accident, you won’t get the money you deserve.
-Call Lavent Law today to ensure your claim is filed on time.
+Call Lavent Law, P.A. today to ensure your claim is filed on time.

 Did you contribute to the cause of your own amputation injury?
 Our attorneys can still help you recover compensation.
 In Florida, your own contribution will not prevent you from getting the money you need.
 Anyone who contributes to an accident can be held financially responsible.
 This will mean two things to you if you share fault for the accident.